Randy-Jordan/icofonts/README.md

 - [ ] Chess Pieces / TODO Icon List

 ## Usage
-Just copy and paste into your projects, or host with server.
+Just copy and paste into your projects, or host with server by cloning the project as your var/www/folder.<br>

 ## Credits / Resources
 [IcoMoon - Initial icons and generator](https://icomoon.io/app/#/select)